Ashes: How can England win in Australia in 2021-22?

 "I'd have made sure no-one was headbutting anyone," he said.

-The skipper was eluding to the off-field problems that have blighted England's trip.
+The skipper was alluding to the off-field problems that have blighted England's trip.

 Ben Stokes' part in an altercation outside a Bristol nightclub in September robbed England of their talisman, while Jonny Bairstow's 'headbutt' on Cameron Bancroft not only created more unwanted headlines, but gave the Australians ammunition on the field.